Victorian households can access a range of energy rebates and incentives to help cut power bills and reduce emissions.

 Induction cooktop rebate Victoria

-Eligible households with an existing gas cooktop can access a discount of up to $140* to install an induction cooktop.
+Eligible households with an existing gas cooktop can access a discount of around $140* to install an induction cooktop.

 For eligibility criteria and how to access the discount, visit Victorian Energy Upgrades.